-Plan B

-Pre-2015 members: Membership before July 1, 2015

-- At least age 60 with at least 5 years of service credit, or - At least age 55 with at least 30 years of service credit

-NOTE: These Plan B members are not eligible for service retirement conversions.
+Plan B Pre-2015 members: Membership before July 1, 2015 2.0% benefit factor At least age 60 with at least 5 years of service credit, or At least age 55 with at least 30 years of service credit NOTE: These Plan B members are not eligible for service retirement conversions.
 The benefit factor percentage applies regardless of whether or not the retiree is eligible for service retirement.

-2015 members: Membership on or after July 1, 2015

-- At least age 62 with at least 5 years of service credit, or - Any age with at least 20 years of service credit, (actuarially reduced)
+2015 members: Membership on or after July 1, 2015 2.0% benefit factor At least age 62 with at least 5 years of service credit, or Any age with at least 20 years of service credit, (actuarially reduced)

-NOTE: Once you become eligible for service retirement, reemployment in a position eligible for TRSL membership will be subject to the RTW provisions applicable to service retirees.
-See the TRSL publication, Returning to Work after Retirement or visit www.TRSL.org/rtw.

-^{}Excludes military service purchased after September 10, 1982
+Excludes military service purchased after September 10, 1982